syymza/syymza.github.io/index.md

 ## Recent Posts

-Here's a list of my latest posts
+Here's a list of my latest posts:

 <ul class="posts">
   {% for post in site.posts %}